 White Spirit is a boat of similar shape, size and vintage to Calstar.
 I think she's a Bavaria 26, although I might be wrong.
 And she's a hardened, veteran, proven Bristol Channel racer.
 In 2015 she placed in the top three of the Holms race; I think a Sonata called "Fantasy" took first place from her.
-I recall there was some confusion over application forms lost, originally assumed to be not submitted that caused some confusion in the lead places.
+I recall there was some complication over application forms lost, originally assumed to be not submitted that caused some confusion in the lead places.

 In 2015, White Spirit caught us at Steep Holm, slowly pulled away from us towards North West Elbow, then hoisted her kite and disappeared ahead.
 As the faster boats screamed by, White Spirit again kept us company for the leg back to the next mark.

 It was, at first, a fairly deep reach with most of the fleet sailing high as if they knew something I didn't, so I kept with them, but let them mostly pass well clear to windward.
 The sea state smoothed as Steep Holm fell astern, so I returned the tiller to the autohelm and, with the wind abaft and now with the tide, let out the full genoa, but kept the double reef in the main.